AnYpku/usercode/WGammaAnalysis/README.txt

 ##############################
 2) FullChain

-FullChain made to run full analysis has to have splitted and skimmed ggNtuples listed into the configuration file it has struct with analysis parameters (FullChainParameters anPars) and ideally all the parameters to be changed for analysis, main checking and debugging purposes should be there
+FullChain made to run full analysis with

-FullChain has method
+source doFullChain.sh

-SetDefaultFullChainParameters(FullChainParameters& anPars, TString varKin) which sets the parameters to the default values and it can be used to run the whole analysis varKin = "phoEt", photon transverse momentum for the analysis purposes, however other kinematic variables can be used to plot and look at the yields in practical purposes it's frequently needed to run only some parts of analysis or run Selection in debugMode or look at the WMt rather than phoPt yields etc.
+has to have splitted and skimmed ggNtuples listed into the configuration file

 The FullChain runs the analysis in the following order:
-2.1) with class Selection (in Selection directory)
+(if not mention sudeband optimization and systematic errors study) 2.1) with class Selection (in Selection directory)
      Preliminary Selection (can be skipped with anPars.noPreSelection=1) Extra Selection (can be skipped with anPars.noExtraSelection)